On the Quantum Spectral Curve for $\text{AdS}_3\times \text{S}^3\times \text{S}^3\times \text{S}^1$ strings and the $\mathfrak{d}(2,1;\alpha)$ Q-system: Introduction

 The rest of this paper is organised as follows: in section \ref{sec:QQsys}, we discuss the Q-system for $\osp(4|2)$, reformulating it in a new way.
 Based on this structure, in section \ref{sec:QSCProposal} we present a natural proposal for a QSC for the string theory at $\alpha = 1/2$, built by gluing two copies of the Q-system.
 The resulting structure is analysed in detail.
 In section \ref{sec:ABA}, we study the large worldsheet limit and deduce ABA equations for massive states, leading to a match with the expected form of these equations.
 In section \ref{sec:dressingnew}, we discuss what the proposed QSC implies for the most nontrivial piece of the dressing factors, $\Sigma_{\text{new}}$.
 Here, we discuss its braiding unitarity and crossing properties, presenting the puzzle.
 Section \ref{sec:alphaQsys} generalises some of the previous considerations to the general case $\alpha\neq \frac{1}{2}$, in particular conjecturing the full Q-system for this case.
 The paper then closes with a discussion and outlook.

-\paragraph{Note: } At an advanced stage of this project, we learnt that F. Chernikov, S. Ekhammar, N. Gromov and B. Smith had been working on a project with a substantial overlap, also exploring a potential QSC for the \ads \, model.
+\paragraph{Note: } At an advanced stage of this project, we learnt that F. Chernikov, S. Ekhammar, N. Gromov and B. Smith had been working on a project with a substantial overlap, also exploring a potential QSC for the \ads \, model in the case $\alpha = \frac{1}{2}$.
 We decided to coordinate our submission to arXiv.
+Our proposed QSC equations are equivalent.
 We thank Filipp, Kolya, and Simon for discussions during IGST 2025, particularly for first alerting us to the puzzles emerging in the non-symmetric sector.